jsanch/clustering-data-json/README.md

 $ python analyze.py data.json -c 10
 ```

-After getting the results, you can visualize
+After getting the results, you can visualize it on the browser by running a webserver and visiting localhost:8000 on a browser

 ```bash